ItsTYtan/Policy_RLHF/docs/src/README.md

 AXIOM is an automated pipeline for generation of synthetic SFT data on Singapore policies.

 ## Rationale
 Policies change and models should reflect the latest updates in policy changes.
-Thus, AXIOM automates this process of updating a model's political alignment
+Thus, AXIOM automates this process of updating a model's political alignment, by automating the generation and updating of a political alignment SFT dataset.

 ## Methodology
 This section outlines the thought process in creating AXIOM